basic-1/basic-1c/a1stm8/docs/reference.md

 # Usage

-Executable file name of the assempler is `a1stm8.exe` or `a1stm8` depending on target platform.
+Executable file name of the assembler is `a1stm8.exe` or `a1stm8` depending on target platform.
 Command line syntax:
 `a1stm8 [options] <filename> [<filename1> .. <filenameN>]`
 Here `<filename>` .. `<filenameN>` are names of source files.
 Possible options are listed below.